Golden Larch Bonsai Care Guide

 Forms a tree up to 40m hight in the wild.
 The common name comes from the golden hue of the autumn foliage.

-Grown in a variety of sizes from vsmall to extra-large.
+Grown in a variety of sizes from small to extra-large.
 When grown as very small bonsai, individual leaves are taken to represent whole branches

 Not commonly found in garden centres, mainly available through bonsai specialists.

-Mainly grown in information upright style and as groups.
+Mainly grown in informal upright style and as groups.